nachocaru/xaprb.com/content/blog/2007-08-24-mysql-toolkit-version-815-released.md

   <a href="http://code.google.com/p/maatkit">Download MySQL Toolkit</a>
 </p>

-I&#8217;ve just released changes to all tools in MySQL Toolkit.
-The biggest changes are in MySQL Table Sync, which I&#8217;m beginning to give sane defaults and options to.
-Some of the changes are incompatible (but that&#8217;s what you get with MySQL Table Sync, which is still very rough).
+I've just released changes to all tools in MySQL Toolkit.
+The biggest changes are in MySQL Table Sync, which I'm beginning to give sane defaults and options to.
+Some of the changes are incompatible (but that's what you get with MySQL Table Sync, which is still very rough).
 I also found and fixed some bugs with MySQL Visual Explain.
 Thanks to everyone who submitted bug reports.

 Note, the formatting overflow in MySQL Query Profiler was not a security vulnerability.
 It was simply an issue with a Perl formatting code that displayed numbers as hash marks when they got big enough.

-Here&#8217;s the whole changelog:
+Here's the whole changelog:

 <pre>Changelog for mysql-archiver: